Vadoid/go-blog/readme.md

-# Simple Blog Application
+# Basic Blog Application

-This is a simple blog application built using Go for the backend and Alpine.js, HTMX, and Tailwind CSS for the frontend.
+This is a basic blog application built using Go for the backend and Alpine.js, HTMX, and Tailwind CSS for the frontend (I am very bad at frontend, so it is what it is).
 The application allows users to create, update, delete, and view blog posts.
-The idea was to create a simple restful API with Go.
-Todo: create a firebase integration.
+The idea was to create a simple restful CRUD API with Go and add some frontend features.
+The blog app can be stateless or stateful with SQLite.

 ## Features (so far)